Trained, committed volunteers are matched with students to provide them with guidance though our Academic Success Program.

 The Academic Success Program partners the dedication of trained, supported volunteer coaches with the resources of FC2S’s experienced staff to provide students with the encouragement and guidance they need to do well academically and personally.

-Coaches make a one-year commitment to support three to four students with at least twice-weekly communication.
+Coaches make a one-year commitment to support three to four students with at least weekly communication.
 Coaches generally dedicate from one to three hours a week to the Academic Success Program.

 Find out more about how YOU can become a coach!